MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/apply-sensitivity-label-automatically.md

 For more information about these classifiers, see [Getting started with trainable classifiers (preview)](classifier-getting-started-with.md).

-During the preview period, the following apps support trainable classifiers for sensitivity labels:
+During the preview period for trainable classifiers, the following apps support trainable classifiers for sensitivity labels:

 - Microsoft 365 Apps for enterprise ([formerly Office 365 ProPlus](https://docs.microsoft.com/deployoffice/name-change)) for Windows, now rolling out to the [Current Channel](https://docs.microsoft.com/deployoffice/overview-update-channels#current-channel-overview) in version 2006 and later:
     - Word